How to build a comprehensive B2B content marketing strategy

 • What are the set goals and desired actions for this social network?

-Don’t forget to finalize the content format you’ll work on
+10. Finalize the content format you’ll work on

 Once your content marketing strategy is finalized, it’s time to hand things over to your content creators.
-These could be in-house content writers already on your team, or talented freelance writers you hire to bring your vision to life.
+These could be in-house content writers already on your team or talented freelance writers you hire to bring your vision to life.

 Wrapping it up